-Investment Return Appropriated for Current Operations and Excess (Deficiency) of Investment Return, Net
+Investment Return Appropriated for Current Operations and Excess of Investment Return, Net

 The Federation liquidates its endowment funds from its investments based upon a spending policy of 5%, unless stipulated otherwise by the donor, or in the case of board designated net assets as designated by the board.
 These amounts are made available for operations over the course of the fiscal year and are subject to donor restrictions where applicable.
 Amounts liquidated from endowment funds are presented within "Investment return appropriated for current operations" on the Consolidated Statements of Activities.
-The remaining investment return is presented within non-operating changes in net assets in the caption "Excess (Deficiency) of investment return, net" in the Consolidated Statements of Activities.
+The remaining investment return, net" in the Consolidated Statements of Activities.
 These amounts are further described within Note 3.